Osbakk88/Exam2/README.md

 - **API Setup**: Followed my teacher's guide for connecting to the Noroff API.
 Got some help from co-pilot to make sure it works and problem solving.
 - **Planning**: Got help organizing my project with proper documentation and some suggestions from AI
 - **Teacher's Guidance**: Help with the API setup and authentication standards
+- **Code Patterns & References**: Used common web development patterns with proper attribution in code comments:
+  - Currency formatting and price display standardization (noted in homepage.js)
+  - Carousel/slider autoplay implementation patterns from JavaScript tutorials
+  - SVG icon patterns from UI libraries like Heroicons, Feather Icons, and Material Design Icons (noted in product.html)
+  - Standard DOM manipulation patterns using createElement, className assignment, and setAttribute (noted in api.js)
+  - Form validation patterns and user notification systems (noted in checkout.js)

 ## What I Learned